This article is part of a larger series on Hiring.

-1. Create and Nurture an Appealing Corporate Culture
+1. Create an Appealing Company Culture

-2. Craft an Informative Job Description
+2. Craft a Detailed Job Description for Management Positions

-3. Reconsider Minimum Qualifications
+3. Limit Minimum Qualifications Requirements

 4. Promote Your Current Talent to a Managerial Role

-5. Don’t Undervalue Management Experience
+5. Value an Overall Management Experience

-When searching for a new employee, it’s easy to fall into the trap of having to find the perfect candidate who checks every box—and is willing to come aboard at the salary you’re able to offer.
+When searching for a new employee, it’s easy to fall into the trap of having to find the perfect talent who checks every box—and is willing to come aboard at the salary you’re able to offer.
 This can lead to drawn-out searches that do more harm than good.
 After all, you’re hiring a manager because you need someone to fill a need, and the longer you search, the longer those needs are unmet.

 Once you get to the interview stage, make sure you screen applicants by asking insightful and relevant questions.
 The best interview questions offer a glimpse into the candidate’s personality and experience, so you can see how they’ll work with your current employees.
 To do so, ask questions like:

 - What are you most passionate about, and how can you translate that passion into this position?

-You should also use the interview process to find out how each applicant is likely to respond under certain conditions and in response to common challenges.
+You should also use the interview process to find out how each applicant is likely to respond under certain conditions and to common challenges.
 Consider describing a challenge your company has encountered and ask how they would have responded.
 Alternatively, ask about a recent management challenge the candidate faced and how they addressed it.